fagan2888/EconomicSL.github.io/pages/documentation.md

 ---
 layout: default
-title: "ESP Documentation"
+title: "ESL Documentation"
-subheadline: "How to use the Economic Simulation Platform"
+subheadline: "How to use the Economic Simulation Library"
 teaser: "The documentation is a work in progress..."
 permalink: "/documentation/"
 breadcrumb: true